abhilashmnair/Dr.Bot/README.md

 Steps :

-1) Import the DialogFlow agent.
+* Import the DialogFlow agent.

-2) Add the Firebase Config and Infermedica Credentials in `drbot.py`
+* Add the Firebase Config and Infermedica Credentials in `drbot.py`

+* Run 'pip install -r requirements.txt'

-2) Run the Python Flask App and provide the webhook URL in fulfillment of DialogFlow.
+* Run the Python Flask App and provide the webhook URL in fulfillment of DialogFlow.

 That's it!